AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/aberration/elder-brain-dragon-ftd.md

       \ creature rids it of the infestation and prevents it from turning into a mind\
       \ flayer."
-    "name": "Tadpole Brine Breath (Recharge 5-6)" "legendary_actions":
+    "name": "Tadpole Brine Breath (Recharge 5-6)" "legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, the elder brain dragon can expend a use to take one of the following actions.\
+  \ The elder brain dragon regains all expended uses at the start of each of its turns."
+"legendary_actions":
   - "desc": "The dragon makes one Tentacle attack."
     "name": "Tentacle"